How To Save for Retirement Without a 401(k)

 Learn: 3 Ways to Recession Proof Your Retirement

 Alternative Ways To Save for Retirement

 If an employer-sponsored 401(k) isn’t an option for you — or if you just want to have more than one retirement account — you should open another retirement account as soon as you can.
 Consider these ways to save for retirement without a 401(k):

 Qualified and Non-Qualified Accounts: What’s the Difference?

-Before we look at the different types of accounts you might open, Julian Schubach, vice president of wealth management at ODI Financial, said it’s important to differentiate between qualified and non-qualified accounts.
+Before you look at the different types of accounts you might open, Julian Schubach, vice president of wealth management at ODI Financial, said it’s important to differentiate between qualified and non-qualified accounts.

-If you do not have access to a 401(k) program, Schubach recommends opening an individual retirement account (IRA).
+If you do not have access to a 401(k) program, Schubach recommends opening an individual retirement account.
 You may choose between a traditional IRA and Roth IRA.

 You will not receive a tax deduction when contributing to a Roth IRA account.
 However, Middendorf said you can withdraw earnings tax-free at age 59½ if you have held the Roth for five years.

 “You’re subject to a 10% penalty if you withdraw earnings before 59½, but there’s never a penalty for withdrawing the money you contributed,” Middendorf said.